grwt/API-React/README.md

-Fetching Data from API'S in ReactJS
+Fetching Data from API'S in ReactJS :
+In this Repo I fetched Data from two random API's and render their data on the web page.